janaSunrise/discord-bot-rust/README.md

 # Discord bot rust

-Learning serenity-rs and building discord bots for fun :D
+Discord bot in rust using `serenity-rs`, to learn and build for fun.

-Do remember that, this bot is built for fun, and for learning.
-This isn't an actual bot that can be used for some specific purpose.
+This bot is built for fun and learning purpose.
+This is not an actual bot, that can be used for specific purposes.

-## How to run?
+## Installation and Usage

-This project uses cargo, Be sure to ensure you got that installed :)
+This project uses cargo.
+Ensure that you have it installed.

-And here's the steps to get it running!
+Here are the steps to get you started!

 - Install the dependencies: `cargo build`
 - Set the Discord bot token